 Enter your email address so that we can email you the password

 In 1910 the Electric Picture Palace had opened there, on the site of a former stables.
-In 1919 a new magnificent cinema was designed, with a proposed entrance on the High Street, and surrounding buildings were purchased for expansion.
-However, the company ran into financial difficulties and the cinema never opened.
+In 1919 a magnificent new cinema was designed, with a proposed entrance on the High Street, and surrounding buildings were purchased for expansion.
+However, the company ran into financial difficulties, and the cinema never opened.
 The Coliseum would have had almost 3,000 seats.

 The site was turned into a snooker hall and remained so until 1992, when Clapham Picturehouse opened its doors to the public for the first time.

 In 1998 a fourth screen was added and the café-bar was extended to meet the Picturehouse's growing popularity as a local hangout for film fans.

 In 2008 the entrance foyer and café-bar were renovated and restyled, further cementing the venue as a cultural and social landmark in the community.